What will be provided to my student?

 - Ease of access to mail, calendar, and web

 - Ability to manage the device for assessments, updates, and content filtering

 - Relatively low cost

 - Students are already familiar with this technology

-The ChromeBook, as configured in this program, is not designed to be connected to a printer.
-Instead, we are encouraging student to share documents online.
+The Chromebook, as configured in this program, is not designed to be connected to a printer.
+Instead, we are encouraging students to share documents online.

 What are my costs to participate?

 There are no costs to participate, though families do take on some responsibility should the device become lost or damaged.
 Please see the Responsible Use Agreement ( RUP) for more details on the family’s responsibilities should they elect to take home the device.

 What rules or expectations will be set for my child?

 Schools will work through the expectations for the appropriate use of the Chromebooks through classroom settings.
 Some of those expectations can be found in the Student Code of Conduct, found at www.littletonpublicschools.net